disraptor/disraptor/README.md

 **(!)
 Note**: Disraptor doesn’t really distinquish between documents and resources.
 They’re treated exactly the same when configured the same way.

+### Current status

+The current prototype has the following features:

+- Render a web application document inside a Discourse document.
+The Disraptor document’s `link`, `style` and `script` tags are injected into the Discourse document’s `head`.
+This leads to a flash of unstyled content.
+- Navigate between pages via Ember transitions.
+Previously injected `link`, `style` and `script` tags are removed on transition.
+- Authenticate with the web application.
+Form submits are intercepted and sent to the server via asynchronous JavaScript.
+This allows Disraptor to handle the response with Ember transitions which in turn ensures that a Disraptor document is still rendered inside the Discourse document.

+  Successful authentication requets often respond with a “303 See Other” status, indicating which document to request in the response’s `Location` header.
+Disraptor keeps track of `Set-Cookie` headers from “303 See Other” responses and includes them in subsequent requests.
+This allows Disraptor’s back end to set the correct cookies when sending proxy requests to the web application server.

 ### Limitations for Disraptor documents and resources

 Disraptor can only operate reliably while imposing restrictions on its documents and resources.

+In the future, we will evaluate the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) API to avoid these restrictions if possible.

 - Scripts that are loaded by Discourse (e.g. jQuery) **must not** be loaded by a Disraptor document.
 - URLs **must not** be file-relative.
 Instead, root-relative (i.e. URLs starting with a slash) or absolute URLs **must** be used.
 Explanation: [URL references in documents and resources](#url-references-in-documents-and-resources).